jsjoeio/jp-courses/README.md

 This CLI uses the following permissions:
 - `--allow-net`: allow network access
   - the CLI sends a request to joeprevite.com to verify your purchase, then it downloads the course zip file from raw.githubusercontent.com.
-We also serve the course content on localhost:4507
+We also serve the course content on localhost:4507, or localhpst:$PORT if you specify the `PORT` environment variable.
 - `--allow-write`
   - We unzip the course to your current directory (where you call the CLI).
 - `--allow-read`: allow file system read access